Everything was fine now for weeks and months, but suddenly my video playout is out of sync, what could cause this?

-4. Video output device selected as the sound output device: Like mentioned in the user manual and covered by the system check, you should NEVER select the video device you are using for playout as your sound output device in the Sound system preference pane.
-Doing so will not only make the playout unsync, but also the system sounds will be played out mixed to the audio of the real play out.
+3. Video output device selected as the sound output device: Like mentioned in the user manual and covered by the system check, you should NEVER select the video device you are using for playout as your sound output device in the Sound system preference pane.
+Doing so will not only make the playout unsync, but (depending on the setup), will also the system sounds will be played out mixed to the audio of the real play out.

-In each case the video playout should be ok as soon as the next video clip starts.
-In case the data rate of your disk drive allows realtime playback again (point 1) or in case the graphics has been cleared successfully (point 4) a technology of our engine called catchUp is used to synchronize the playout also for the clip which is playing out right now
+In each of the above cases, the video playout should be ok as soon as the next video clip starts.
+In case the data rate of your disk drive allows realtime playback again (point 1) a technology of our engine called catchUp is used to synchronize the playout also for the clip which is playing out right now